Therapy Plants: The Role Of Plant Therapy In Mental Health

 • Raising household plants

-Essential oil therapy
+Essential oil plant therapy

 Essential oils are a type of plant-based aromatherapy that can be used to supplement mental health treatment strategies and provide natural mental health benefits.
-These oils are made from aromatic compounds found in plants and can be used in aromatherapy treatments for goals such as relaxation and pain relief.
+These oils are made from aromatic compounds found in plants and can be used in therapy treatments for goals such as relaxation and pain relief.
 Different essential oils may be used to treat conditions such as depression and anxiety, which are summarized below:

 For depression